slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 </html>
 ```

-The injection `1 or 2` failed when I tried it:
+I tried a simple injection with `1 or 2` but it failed when I tried it:

 ```
-root@ragingunicorn:~/htb/kryptos# python decrypthttp.py "http://127.0.0.1/dev/sqlite_test_page.php?bookid=1 or 2"
+# python decrypthttp.py "http://127.0.0.1/dev/sqlite_test_page.php?bookid=1 or 2"
 <!DOCTYPE HTML PUBLIC "-//IETF//DTD HTML 2.0//EN">
 <html><head>
 <title>400 Bad Request</title>